Manuel Ntoyai @Manuel_Ntoyai

 The armed forces, who arrived with their May salaries and further armed with allowances, were the first batch targeted.

-For some twilight girls, it was time to reap their taxes back from the government, payback time as government officials ferried the commercial sex workers at night to their prestigious hotels.
+For some workers, it was time to reap their taxes back from the government, payback time as government officials ferried the commercial sex workers at night to their prestigious hotels.

 “We slept at the best hotels here, drunk expensive liquor, enjoyed buffets and got paid in clean, crispy and new notes.
 We are finally “feeling the government” in our pockets and other places,” said one who insisted on being called Vero only.